How to Fix WordPress 400 Bad Request Error

 Check Browser Extensions

-Some browser extensions, like ad blockers or privacy extensions, might interfere with how your browser sends requests to the server.
+Some browser extensions, such as ad blockers or privacy extensions, may interfere with how your browser sends requests to the server.

 Read: Hiring a WordPress Support Agency?
 Crucial Questions to Ask